 Someone said, “A child is born only once, but a grandparent is reborn with each new grandchild”.
 How True!
-Grandchildren have the ability to pour new life into grandparents.
+Grandchildren know how to pour new life into grandparents.

 There’s just no greater joy than spending time with them.
-My husband, Dave and I never cease to be excited about having the grand-kids come for a visit.
-We may sometimes be tired when they leave to go home…but its the most rewarding tired there is!
+My husband, Dave and I are always excited about having the grand-kids come for a visit.
+We may sometimes be tired when they leave to go home, but its the most rewarding tired there is!
 It doesn’t take long for us to rest up and we’re ready for them to come again!

 I was always greeted with a joyful smile and big hug.
 Her laughter was contagious—her love unconditional.
-In her eyes, I could do no wrong.
 Grandma was always there for me—to listen—to pray—to encourage.

 And so is yours.
 He will complete the work He started in me—and in you!

-Lord, you know we sometimes fail to love others.
-How we need your grace to love and forgive as you do.
-May we be found faithful to follow and love you all our lives.
-Help us leave loving footprints of the Savior on the hearts of others… and for generations to come.
+Lord, Help us leave loving footprints of the Savior on the hearts of others for generations to come.
 Amen.